National Night Out

 How do we register our block to participate?

-Registration is now open.
-Click the link to register.
+Registration will open by June 14.
 You should get a confirmation screen and an email that shows your registration was received.

 What if we don't register our block party?

 If you do not register your party by the close of the registration period, we encourage you to still host a party, but unfortunately we will not be able to schedule a police or fire visit.

 How do I know if my neighborhood is having a party?

 Parties that are registered are depicted on a map (which becomes available roughly 6 weeks prior to the event) and updated roughly every 1-2 weeks.

 Now that our neighborhood is registered, now what?

 Inform your neighborhood that an event is planned and encourage neighbors to attend.
 Each neighborhood can determine when and where they will meet, if food or activities will be planned and if any items are needed to be brought to the party (chairs, table, cooler...)